shwetaramdas/shwetaramdas.github.io/_pages/resilience.md

 author_profile: true

 ---
-I conduct "Resilience Workshops" for undergraduate students at Azim Premji University.
+I conduct "Resilience Workshops" for undergraduate students at Azim Premji University to help build mechanisms and habits to deal with stress, and to thrive in adversity.
 Here are some resources I use for these.

 ### Resilience (or bouncing back from the difficult sh\*t life throws at you)
 [Emotional resilience](https://positivepsychology.com/emotional-resilience/) can be developed by: